 A drain may have been inserted to allow the fluids to drain from the surgical site.
 You will be swollen and bruised and will more than likely be wearing a compression garment or surgical bra with elastic bandages protecting your breasts and dressings.
+The Aesthetic Centers will assist in breast reduction recovery week by week.

 It is important that you keep your incisions/suture line dry.
 You will have your incision sites checked during your first post-operative visit with Dr. Agha.